-A. First of all the soap industry is not regulated so that means manufacturers can say pretty much whatever they want.
+A. First of all the soap industry is not really regulated so that means manufacturers can say pretty much whatever they want.
 A true soap is antibacterial all by itself, because of its 9.5 pH.
 A antibacterial liquid soap is not a soap but a liquid detergent.
 Since it is neutral, pH balanced, it does not kill germs.
 These manufacturers add antibacterial agent to kill the

 germs, and then call it antibacterial soap.
 It is not soap.
 What it really should read is Antibacterial Detergent.
 That's marketing for you!
 Also if it is a Beauty Bar it is not soap, but a detergent cake.

 Q. Is there creosote in your Pine Tar soap?

 A. No. Creosote is formed when pine tar is created in a open kiln.
 We only use premium Swedish pine tar created in a closed kiln.